dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 [![CNS Deployment](img/openshift_cns_deploy_2.png)](img/openshift_cns_deploy_2.png)

-The pods named `glusterfs-...` are running GlusterFS in containers which super-privleged access to the block device and networking device (shares same IP address, reserves certain ports) of the host:
+The pods named `glusterfs-...` are running GlusterFS in containers which have super-privileged access to the block device(s) and networking device (shares same IP address, reserves certain ports) of the container host:

 [![GlusterFS pods in CNS in detail.](img/cns_diagram_pod.svg)](img/cns_diagram_pod.svg)

-At least 3, but potentially more, GlusterFS pods form a cluster across which storage will be replicated in a synchronous fashion.
+At least 3, but potentially more, GlusterFS pods form a cluster (a *Trusted Storage Pool* in GlusterFS terminology) across which storage will transparently be replicated in a synchronous fashion.

 After some time you will see a 4th pod come up. *heketi* is a component that will expose an API for GlusterFS to OpenShift.
 This allows OpenShift to dynamically allocate storage from CNS in a programmatic fashion.
 See below for a visualization.
-Note that for simplicity, in our lab environment heketi runs on the OpenShift App nodes, not on the Infra node.
+Note that for simplicity, in our lab environment heketi may be scheduled on one of the OpenShift App nodes.
+In production `heketi` should be configured to run on OpenShift Infrastructure nodes.

 [![heketi pod running in CNS](img/cns_diagram_heketi.svg)](img/cns_diagram_heketi.svg)